Outdated or Unsupported Browser Detected

-If a claimant fails to look for work when required to do so, (s)he will not be eligible for benefits for the week(s) in question.
+If a claimant fails to conduct four work search actions when required to do so, (s)he will not be eligible for benefits for the week(s) in question.
 See Part 7 for more information about this eligibility issue.

 The maximum amount of benefits payable during a benefit year is the lesser of: